microsoft/migrate-java-ee-app-to-azure-training/01-initial/README.md

 1. You have build the web application locally.
 1. You have deployed the web application locally using Docker Compose.
 1. You have verified the web application works.

-And then start back at the top of this README.

 [Next](../02-setting-up-acr/README.md)